My Favorite Guided Tours of Chicago

 www.bobbysbikehike.com

 Are you interested in a foodie tour?
 Bobby’s Bike Hike Chicago has it.
 What about a scenic bike tour of famous Chicago landmarks?
-Yes, Bobby’s has that and walking tours too, not to mention kayak tours.
-In other words, Bobby’s Bike Hike Chicago has a wide variety of affordable tours, with options for adults only, families with children and more.
+Yes, Bobby’s has that, as well as walking tours, not to mention kayak tours.
+In other words, Bobby’s Bike Hike Chicago has a wide variety of affordable tours, with options for adults only, families with children, and more.
 Although you can choose any tour, a Chicago Favorites Walking & Food Tour is quite popular.
 In this case, you get to try out some of Chicago’s most famous food items, like Lou Malnati’s deep-dish pizza and Chicago-style hot dog.
 Similarly, your tour guide will lead you to famous landmarks like the Wrigley Building and the River Walk.
-If that’s not enough, you also get to savor an Italian beef sandwich from Bongiorno’s and a brownie at the historic Palmer House hotel.
+If that’s not enough, you can also savor an Italian beef sandwich from Bongiorno’s and a brownie at the historic Palmer House Hotel.
 Incidentally, the Palmer House was the first to create a brownie for guests attending the 1893 Chicago World’s Fair.
 Among the best in the nation, Bobby’s is led by Jeremy Lewno, who named the thriving small business after his father Bob.

 Chicago’s First Lady Architectural River Cruise